Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and functional-decomposition for fixed submerged bodies in nonlinear waves: Models comparison: coupling validation and analysis

 \subsection{Temporal loads series}

 At any time instant, the force applied on the cylinder (per unit width in the transverse direction) is calculated by integrating the stress along the body boundary, and decomposed into a horizontal component $(f_x)$ and a vertical component $(f_z)$.
 The temporal load series obtained with the four presented models are depicted in \cref{fig:plottemporalLoadsHPCOFvCdCwF} for the case $T=2$~s and $H/\lambda = 3.5\%$.
 While a relative agreement can be found between all four models, it is noticeable that the coupled methods are able, making use of the HPC results, to recover the loads obtained with waveFoam, especially the horizontal one.
 We indeed remark a good agreement of the loads after a few periods of evolution.
-Note that the coupled models are started at a time when the HPC method already yields stable and periodic results.
-Eventually, the right panels focuses on a one wave period time range after 6 periods have been simulated with the coupled methods, while a duration of 18 periods was necessary with HPC and waveFoam used as standalone codes.
+Note that the coupled models are started at a time when the HPC method already yields stable and periodic results here at $t=12T=24$~s.
+Eventually, the right panels focus on a one wave period time range $[18T,19T]$ after a duration of $6T$ has been simulated with the coupled methods, while a duration of $18T$ was necessary with HPC and waveFoam used as standalone codes.

 We note the two coupled models are in very good agreement concerning both load components.
 This fact tends to validate the correct implementation of both models as they both work with equivalent boundary conditions.